Advising and Careers

 - Learn to use Schedule Builder

-- Determine whether a non-sociology course might count for sociology credit – if your teacher has a sociology degree, it’s possible!
+- Determine whether a non-sociology course might count for sociology credit

-- Create an academic plan for graduation
+- Create an academic plan based on your desired graduation date

 - Determine whether summer classes would help your academic goals